dogeplusplus/bio-agents-mcp/README.md

 ## Description

 This project contains multiple modules that interact with various services and APIs using the FastMCP framework.
 Each module is designed to perform specific tasks and can be run independently or together using Docker Compose.
+The primary focus of this project is on bio agents, providing tools and services to interact with biological data sources such as the Protein Data Bank (PDB).

 ## Modules